Listen to Jennifer talk about the use of steroids during the treatment of her brain tumour.

 If you have to take them for longer than a week, you are likely to be given a steroid card.
 It has important information about the type of steroid and the dosage that may be needed in an emergency or if you need to have medical treatment.

-Your doctor may advise you to carry it for up to a year after completion of your steroid treatment.
+If you are given a steroid card, carry it with you at all times - your doctor may advise you to carry it for up to a year after completion of your steroid treatment.

 You should, of course, make every effort to remember to take your steroids when you are required to.
 It might help to leave yourself a note or set an alarm to remind you.
 Getting into a routine of when you take your steroids is also helpful.